primer3-org/primer3/README.txt

 regardless the value of the objective function for these pairs.
 Only if there are an insufficient number of primers in the first range will primer3 return primers in a subsequent range.

+For those with primarily a computational background, the PCR product size is size (in base pairs) of the DNA fragment that would be produced by the
+PCR reaction on the given sequence template.
+This would, of course, include the primers themselves.

 PRIMER_PICK_INTERNAL_OLIGO (boolean, default 0)